For my part, I absolutely adore meditation, and I absolutely hate silent meditation.

 “We thought it was too small for her, but she was actually inspired by the idea.
 Turns out we have parallel interests in yoga and meditation,” Keledjian said.
 “Winka’s been meditating since her early 20’s.
 We collaborated to design the space thoughtfully.
 Working with someone who authentically understands not only the design you’re imagining, but its essence, is invaluable.”

 Khajak Keledjian says that INSCAPE is the first multi-platform meditation and relaxation experience that incorporates a studio and an app, one that provides audio-guided direction to bring the meditator through a unique flow of movement, breathing and meditation technique, step-by-step.

-“We created INSCAPE to empower people to connect with their best selves, find balance and live life to its fullest potential, anytime, anywhere,” said Keledjian.“We wanted to create modern, secular and accessible meditation and relaxation experiences that represented an of-the-moment approach to an age-old practice.”
+“We created INSCAPE to empower people to connect with their best selves, find balance and live life to its fullest potential, anytime, anywhere,” said Keledjian.“We wanted to create modern, secular and accessible meditation online pharmacy and relaxation experiences that represented an of-the-moment approach to an age-old practice.”